 Buckwheat: This "grain" actually comes from a fruit seed making it an ideal food for those with gluten sensitivities and diabetes.
 Research findings have shown that buckwheat can actually lower blood sugar levels.
 Buckwheat is high in magnesium, phytonutrients, and dietary fiber.

-Amaranth: Also a non-gluten "grain", amaranth is high in protein (15-18%) and contains more calcium than milk.
+Amaranth: Also a non-gluten "grain", amaranth is high in protein (15 to 18 percent) and contains more calcium than milk.
 It's rich in amino acids and contains more lysine than any other grain.
 It's also a great source of fiber, iron, potassium, and many other vitamins and minerals.

 Quinoa: This gluten free super food has the highest protein content of any other grain, containing all 9 essential amino acids.
 Like amaranth, it also contains more calcium than milk and is a good source of iron, manganese, copper, phosphorus and many other vitamins and minerals.
 It is also loaded with magnesium making it another ideal preventative grain for type II diabetes.

 Kamut: This grain contains many of the properties of wheat, but is much less allergenic, making it digestible even for some with gluten intolerances and wheat allergies.
-It has 20-40% of the protein contained in wheat and is higher in lipids, amino acids, magnesium, phosphorus, and many other vitamins and minerals, making it a highly nutritious alternative.
+It has 20 to 40 percent of the protein contained in wheat and is higher in lipids, amino acids, magnesium, phosphorus, and many other vitamins and minerals, making it a highly nutritious alternative.